otagobioinformaticsspringschool/2022-obss-day4/_episodes/03-denoising-and-clustering.md

-To run the script, you just have to make it executable and run it, as with the `trim_qc.sh` script
+Remember to run the script, you have to make it executable and run it, as with the `trim_qc.sh` script

 ```bash
 $ chmod a+x dereplicate_seqs.sh